var NS = (navigator.appName == "Netscape"); var VERSION = parseInt(navigator.appVersion); if (VERSION >3)

 Mrs. Schroeder graduated magna cum laude in 1961 from the University of Minnesota while working as an insurance claims adjuster to support herself through college.
 Mrs. Schroeder went on to Harvard Law School, one of only 15 women in a class of more than 500 men.
 She earned her JD in 1964 and moved to Denver, Colorado, with her husband, James, who in 1972 encouraged her to challenge an incumbent Republican for the House seat representing Colorado's First Congressional District.

-In 2005, Mr. Seib received the William Allen White Foundation Award, presented annually since 1950 to journalists who exemplify the ideals of William Allen White, and in 1998 he won the Merriman Smith award, which honors coverage of the presidency under deadline, and the Aldo Beckman award for coverage of the White House and the presidency.
-He received the 1990 Gerald Ford Foundation prize for distinguished reporting on the presidency.
-In 1992, he was awarded the Weintel Prize by the Georgetown University Institute for Diplomacy for his coverage of the Gulf War.
+In 1988, Mr. Seib won the Merriman Smith award, which honors coverage of the presidency under deadline, and the Aldo Beckman award for coverage of the White House and the presidency, and in 1990, he received the Gerald R. Ford Foundation prize for distinguished reporting on the presidency.
+In 1992, the Georgetown University Institute of Diplomacy awarded him the Weintal Prize for his coverage of the Gulf War.
+He received honorable mention in the Edwin Hood Prize for diplomatic reporting from the National Press Club in 1998.

 MICHAEL R. SHANNON is a public relations and advertising consultant with corporate, government and political experience around the globe.
 He founded MANDATE: Message, Media & Public Relations, a political/public affairs consulting firm in 1980.
-Since then, the firm has participated in over 70 elections on three continents and a handful of islands.
+Since then, the firm has participated in over 70 elections on three continents and a handful of islands.back to top

 As consultant to The Israel Project (TIP), he has worked closely with the Ministry of Foreign Affairs (MFA) in their efforts to promote a positive image of Israel.
 Shannon has also conducted media and message training workshops for MFA and Israeli Defense Forces spokespersons along with representatives of various non-governmental organizations.
 During the UN Court trial in The Hague, Shannon worked closely with the MFA in its international media outreach.